valentino

 The Role of the Designer Read More »

-Pierpaolo Piccioli announced departure from Valentino
+Pierpaolo Piccioli Announced Departure From Valentino

 Seismic news rocked the fashion industry: Pierpaolo Piccioli, the creative force behind Valentino, has announced his departure.
 This startling development prompts us to question, even further, the essence of fashion itself.